tfresource/modechoice/docs/06-specification.md

 are constrained versions of Model 1W, we can use the likelihood ratio test to evaluate the hypotheses implied by each of these models (see [section 5.7.3.2](#section5-7-3-2)).
 We use this test to determine if the hypothesis that each of these models is the true model is or is not rejected by the less restricted model.
-The likelihood ratio statistics (equation 5.16), the degrees of freedom or number of restrictions and the level of significance for each test are reported relative to the Base Model and to Model 1W in the first and second rows of Table 6-2, respectively.
+The likelihood ratio statistics (Equation 5.16), the degrees of freedom or number of restrictions and the level of significance for each test are reported relative to the Base Model and to Model 1W in Table \@ref(tab:incspec-goftest), respectively.
 The Base Model cannot reject any of the subsequent models at a reasonable level of significance.
 Further, the Base Model has a counter-intuitive relationship between the parameters for shared ride 2 and shared ride 3+.
 Thus, Model 1W or Model 3W can represent the effect of income on mode